Student talking with an advisor in their office

 Notification Process

-When you are approaching 75% completion of your program, you will be notified by email and in your MyMHCC that you may need to file a Maximum Timeframe Appeal (MTA) soon.
+When you are approaching 120% completion of your program, you will be notified by email and in MyMHCC that you may need to file a maximum timeframe appeal (MTA) soon.

-When you have attempted 100% of the credits required to complete your program, you will be notified that you must complete an MTA to show that you will be able to complete your program within the 150% timeframe limit.
+When you are approaching 150% of the credits required to complete your program, you will be notified that you must complete an MTA to show that you will be able to complete your program within the 150% timeframe limit.
 Until you submit the MTA, your aid will be denied.

 Maximum Timeframe Appeal (MTA) Process

-1. Make an appointment with your Academic Adviser.
-Your adviser will help you determine what classes you have left to reach your educational goal, map out a term-by-term education plan to document this, and walk you through how to fill out the Maximum Timeframe Appeal form.
+2. Make an appointment with your academic advisor.
+Your advisor will help you determine what classes you have left to reach your educational goal, map out a term-by-term education plan to document this, and walk you through how to fill out the maximum timeframe appeal form.

-1. With your Academic Adviser, complete the Maximum Timeframe Appeal form and include your education plan and degree audit.
+3. With your academic advisor, complete the maximum timeframe appeal form and include your education plan and degree audit.

-2. Submit your MTA and supporting documentation to the Office of Financial Aid
+4. Submit your MTA and supporting documentation to the office of financial aid.

-It may take Financial Aid 1-3 weeks to review your MTA.
+It may take financial aid one to three weeks to review your MTA.
 Filing an appeal does not guarantee an extension of aid.
-If your appeal is approved, aid will be reinstated only classes required to complete your certificate, degree or program prerequisites.
-If it is determined that you cannot complete your degree/certificate within 150% timeframe, you will become ineligible for aid immediately.
+If your appeal is approved, aid will be reinstated only for classes required to complete your certificate, degree, or program prerequisites.
+If it is determined that you cannot complete your degree/certificate within the 150% timeframe, you will become ineligible for aid immediately.

 The Approved Education Plan

-Your Education Plan must clearly outline your educational goal and how you plan to achieve it.
-It is your responsibility to comply with the plan you create with your academic adviser.
+Your education plan must clearly outline your educational goal and how you plan to achieve it.
+It is your responsibility to comply with the plan you create with your academic advisor.
 If you deviate from the education plan by taking courses that are not listed on the plan, by changing your major or degree, or by not successfully passing all classes approved on the plan with at least a “C”, your financial aid will be denied.

 Learn more about financial aid options and eligibility.